patthoege/hangmangame-pp3-python/README.md

 - Keep track of the scores for each gaming session and create a leaderboard to store the best scores.
 - Implement multiple difficulty levels.
 - Django framework to implement styling and a structured layout.
+- While the typewriter is displaying, users currently can input text into the running program, even before the typewriter has finished its operation.
+I intend to modify this behavior to prevent users from entering input until they are permitted to do so.

 [Back to top](<#table-of-contents>)